1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Die cracks appear as raised lines on the coin’s surface, formed when aging dies develop fractures from repeated striking pressure.
 This error type occurs gradually as steel dies weaken under constant use, creating linear breaks that transfer to struck coins as raised metal ridges.

-Larger or more visible cracks are decently appreciated and can be considered a fine numismatic investment with potential to grow.
-While small die cracks may only add modest premiums of $10-25, dramatic breaks affecting major design elements can command $100-300 or more, depending on their prominence and the coin’s overall condition.
+Small die cracks may add only modest premiums of $10–$25, but dramatic breaks affecting major design elements — especially the documented varieties noted above — can command $100–$300 or more depending on their prominence and the coin’s overall grade.

 2. Off-Center Strike